hugobarroca/chrome-redirector/README.md

-# Scald's Redirector
+# Easy Redirector

-Scald's Redirector is a Chrome extension designed to boost productivity by redirecting users away from time-wasting websites.
+Easy Redirector is a Chrome extension designed to boost productivity by redirecting users away from time-wasting websites.
 It leverages Chrome's extension capabilities to provide a seamless and customizable experience for managing your focus and productivity.

 ## Features